petkovvidin/binance-bot-zezo/README.md

 ## Usage

 Before starting the bot you need to paste your api keys from binance in config.py .
-After that in discord_msg.py you need to paste your webhook from discord (optionaly if you want to keep track of the things that happend).
+After that in discord_msg.py you need to paste your webhook from discord.

 The usage is very simple: